dephekt/crawler/README.md

 Writes results as a tuple to `scanner_log.txt` by default and optionally to `stdout` if `--debug` is provided.

+### Running the Application
+Basic usage instructions can be found with:

+    $ python app.py --help

+    usage: app.py [-h] [--scan] [--infile INFILE] [--outfile OUTFILE] [--clobber] [--debug]

+    optional arguments:
+      -h, --help         show this help message and exit --scan             perform a scan
+      --infile INFILE    set a custom domain input file location --outfile OUTFILE  set a custom output log file location --clobber          wipe and reuse the log instead of appending to it --debug            enable debugging output

+Ensure that `scanner_domains.txt` exists in the same directory as `app.py` and contains at least one domain name.
+Additional domains should be on new lines.
+Optionally, one can pass `--infile <input file>` or `--outfile <output file>` to specify a custom path and filename.

+Then run:

+    python app.py --scan

+By default, the application will log scan results to  `scanner_log.txt` if `--outfile` is not passed.

+To enable logging to the console pass `--debug` to `app.py`, for example:

+    python app.py --scan --debug --infile C:\domains.txt --outfile C:\scan_log.txt

 ### Obtaining the Application

 ##### Using Git